 There are two very impressive characteristics of the 2.0-litre engine that most reviewers noted – the broad spread of pulling power and the noise.
 Almost all of the torque is available at a lowly 1800rpm providing huge in-gear and out of corner acceleration while each time you change gear at full throttle the exhaust lets out an aurally pleasing pop that reminds you you are in a performance car.

 Fuel economy is another area where the engine in the S3 is hard to fault – 40mpg is possible with very light throttle inputs.
-Use it as intended and you can expect around 25-30mpg and CO2 emissions of 164g/km for a road tax of £180 a year.
+Use it as intended and you can expect around 25-30mpg and CO2 emissions of 164g/km.

 Admittedly Audi asks for a lot of money for what is essentially a compact four-door saloon.
 However, for that you get one of the best engines in class, great adaptive dampers, a class-leading interior and the sort of standard equipment that is optional on lesser models.